 c.
-Peak Migration Periods: For the purpose of transport operations, the peak migration period is defined as beginning when total collection at an individual project reaches 20,000 fish per day (actual peak days may range from 250,000 to 830,000 fish per day).
+Peak Migration Periods: For the purpose of transport operations, the peak migration period is defined as beginning when total collection at an individual project reaches 20,000 fish per day (actual peak days may range from 250,000 to 1,000,000 fish per day).
 Fish will be transported by truck from March 25 through April 6 during low runoff years when early collected fish are transported.
 Peak migration generally occurs between April 15 and June 10 at Lower Granite, Little Goose, Lower Monumental, and McNary dams.
-At McNary Dam, a summer peak of subyearling chinook salmon also occurs from late June through mid-August with a smaller peak occurring during this time period at Snake River projects d.
+At McNary Dam, a summer peak of subyearling chinook salmon also occurs from late June through mid-August with a smaller peak occurring during this time period at Snake River projects.

+d.
 Collection Facility Operations:

-- (1) Once transport operations begin, collection facilities will be staffed 24 hours per day until transport operations cease. - (2) Flows and fish passage at juvenile fish separators will be monitored at least every 15 minutes throughout separator operations. - (3) When collection systems are not providing safe fish passage or meeting operating criteria, project managers and biologists will make operational changes that are in the best interests of the fish, then notify CENWW as soon as possible.
-The CENWW Transportation Coordinator will coordinate changes with NOAA Fisheries, FPC, and TMT. - (3) Fish collection numbers at Lower Granite Dam may exceed facility and barge capacities for short periods of time.
-In low flow years when the project is not spilling and it appears that the facility and barge holding capacity will be exceeded, the project biologist shall immediately inform CENWW.
+- (1) Once transport operations begin, collection facilities will be staffed 24 hours per day until transport operations cease. - (2) Flows and fish passage at juvenile fish separators will be monitored at least every 15 minutes throughout separator operations. - (3) When collection systems are not providing safe fish passage or meeting operating criteria, project operations managers and biologists will make operational changes that are in the best interests of the fish, then notify CENWW as soon as possible.
+The CENWW Transportation Coordinator will coordinate changes with NOAA Fisheries and TMT. - (4) Fish collection numbers at Lower Granite, Little Goose, and Lower Monumental dams may exceed facility and barge capacities for short periods of time.
+In low flow years when the project is not spilling and it appears that holding capacity will be exceeded, the project biologist shall immediately inform CENWW.
 The project biologist will report the hourly fish collection numbers, barge arrival time or holding capabilities, along with facility descaling and mortality information.
-The CENWW Transportation Coordinator shall coordinate this information with RCC, NOAA Fisheries, and FPC.
-Spill through the RSW may be requested if fish condition information indicates that spill passage is a better passage route than bypassing through the facility.
-Spill throughthe RSW may continue until facility holding capacity becomes available.
+The CENWW Transportation Coordinator shall promptly coordinate this information with RCC, NOAA Fisheries, and TMT.
+Spill through the RSW/spillway at the affected project may be requested if it appears that holding capacity will be exceeded or fish condition information indicates that spill passage is a better passage route than bypassing through the facility.
+Spill may continue until holding capacity becomes available or fish condition improves.